Alcoholism and Boundaries: My Experience

 Once a boundary is set you need to be clear in what the consequences will be if boundaries are broken.
 There is not much point in setting boundaries unless we have the courage to enforce the consequences.

-She uses her addiction as an excuse for appalling behaviour and often blames the medication she is taking or forgotten to take or she blames other people.
-Her behaviour is never her fault.
+Sometimes my daughter would use her addiction as an excuse for appalling behaviour and she often blamed the medication she was taking, or forgotten to take for abusive behaviour.
+Or, she would blame other people for her being an alcoholic.
+Like many alcoholics she would not take responsibility for their behaviour.
+Her behaviour was never her fault.
 Someone else pushed her to the point of her losing it and having a drink, that someone is usually me, her mum, and the one person who truly loves her.
 By allowing and accepting her behaviour, by not sticking to the rules of the boundaries, I am enabling her to continue to drink.
 Boundaries are tough love and necessary.

 I am guilty of enabling when I do not follow through and expect an apology for all her abusive behaviour and threats.
 Enabling will just prevent our loved one from facing themselves and the need to get help.

 Now I fully understand that she causes an argument with me so that she can go off and have a drink and then blame mum for pushing her into it.
 I used to spend hours telling my daughter that I love her, how proud I was of her and her response was always the same, ‘No you don’t love me mum.
 You have never wanted me, go on admit you never wanted me and I will walk away!'

 For twenty years I was totally exhausted from trying to prove to my daughter that I loved her.
 She could not feel love because of her addiction.
 I used to be fighting a losing battle with my alcoholic daughter for many years until I finally I understood the true meaning of boundaries.